Risen Star: Background

 The dark bay colt was the son of the great Triple Crown winner Secretariat and out of the mare Ribbon.
 Bred by Arthur B. Hancock III and Leone J. Peters, Risen Star was bought by Louisianans Ronnie Lamarque and Louie Roussel III at the 1987 Calder Two-Year-Olds In Training sale.
 He was trained by Roussel, a devout Roman Catholic who was stricken by throat cancer but recovered.
-Ten percent of Risen Star's winnings were donated to the "Little Sisters of the Poor," a Roman Catholic order of nuns.
+Ten percent of Risen Star's winnings were donated to the Little Sisters of the Poor, a Roman Catholic order of nuns.

 Racing career

-As a two-year-old Risen Star was lightly raced, winning the Minstrel Stakes at Louisiana Downs.
+As a two-year-old, Risen Star was lightly raced, winning the Minstrel Stakes at Louisiana Downs.

-Risen Star started his sophomore season by winning the Grade 2 Louisiana Derby under jockey Shane Romero.
-Then, two weeks prior to the Kentucky Derby he had another Grade 2 victory in the Lexington Stakes in which he was ridden by Jacinto Vasquez.
+He started his sophomore season by winning the Grade 2 Louisiana Derby under jockey Shane Romero.
+Then, two weeks prior to the Kentucky Derby, he had another Grade 2 victory in the Lexington Stakes, in which he was ridden by Jacinto Vasquez.

-He went into the prestigious Kentucky Derby as the morning-line third choice.
-All the colts in the Derby laid off the pace, their jockeys believing that the front-running grey filly Winning Colors would tire at the end of the race.
-But she didn't tire, and won the race by a neck going wire to wire.
-Under jockey Eddie Delahoussaye, Risen Star was forced to the outside on the backstretch where he stayed until making a charge at the head of the stretch.
-He was too late to make up all the lost ground to the front runner and finished third.
+He went into the Kentucky Derby as the morning-line third choice.
+The colts laid off the pace, their jockeys believing that the front-running grey filly Winning Colors would tire at the end of the race, but she didn't tire and won by a neck going wire to wire.
+Under jockey Eddie Delahoussaye, Risen Star was forced to the outside on the backstretch, where he stayed until making a charge at the head of the stretch.
+He couldn’t make up all of the lost ground and finished third.